itsdapolice/yuki-translator/README.md

 ## What It Does

 - translates pasted script excerpts line by line
-- can inspect an EPUB and translate only selected chapters
 - preserves blank lines and structure for easier review
 - injects glossary terms, style guidance, and notes into the translation request
 - can force translation into a single request for faster runs